Ibrahim of Johor: Malay nationalism (1946–1948)

 The British Military Administration set to task of reviving pre-war plans for centralised control over the Malay states within days after British Allied forces landed in Singapore on 5 September 1945.
 A former Malayan Civil Service legal officer, H.C.
 Willan, was ordered to interview the Malay rulers and Willan approached Sultan Ibrahim on 8 September.
-Sultan Ibrahim was living at Istana Pasir Pelangi with his Romanian wife, and reportedly warmed up to Willan when he first saw him.
-During the interview with Willan, Sultan Ibrahim spoke bitterly of his experiences during the Japanese occupation years, and offered to serve under the British Military Administration.
+Sultan Ibrahim was living at the Istana Pasir Pelangi with his Romanian wife, and reportedly warmed up to Willan when he first saw him.
+During the interview with Willan, Sultan Ibrahim spoke bitterly of his experiences during the Japanese occupation, and offered to serve under the British Military Administration.
 The Sultan asked Willan's permission to fly the Union Jack on his car to attend the surrender ceremony on 12 September, and the British military government granted his requests.

 Willan made further interviews with other Malay rulers over the next few days, and made assessments of the political situation in each state.
-His studies were forwarded to the military administration, and Sir Harold MacMichael, the former high commissioner of Palestine was empowered to sign official treaties with the Malay rulers over the Malayan Union proposal scheme.
+His studies were forwarded to the military administration, and Sir Harold MacMichael, the former high commissioner of Palestine was empowered to sign official treaties with the Malay rulers over the Malayan Union proposal.
 MacMichael made several visits to the Malay rulers, beginning with Sultan Ibrahim in October 1945.
-The Sultan quickly consented to MacMichael's proposal scheme, which was motivated by his strong desire to visit England at the end of the year.
-MacMichael paid further visits to other Malay rulers over the proposal, and sought their consent over the proposal scheme.
-Many Malay rulers expressed strong reluctance in signing the treaties with MacMichael, partly because they feared losing their royal status and the prospect of their states falling into Thai political influence.
+The Sultan quickly consented to MacMichael's proposal, which was motivated by his strong desire to visit England at the end of the year.
+MacMichael paid further visits to other Malay rulers over the proposal, and sought their consent on it.
+Many Malay rulers expressed strong reluctance to signing the treaties with MacMichael, partly because they feared losing their royal status and the prospect of their states falling under Thai political influence.